|

 basis.
 For additional information consult IRS publication

 523 (Selling Your Home).
+For

 a free consultation to discuss which type of mortgage loan